-Single-unit vehicles are distributed among the heavy-duty regulatory classes (regClassIDs 41, 42, 46 and 47) and between diesel and gasoline fuels based on the 2014 IHS data set.
-The 2014 IHS data set categorized single-unit trucks into refuse trucks (based on ownership), motor homes and "other single-unit trucks."
-Lacking a way to differentiate these trucks into short-haul and long-haul without resorting back to the VIUS, we used the fuel type and regulatory class distributions for "other single-unit trucks" identically for both short-haul and long-haul single-unit trucks.
+Single-unit vehicles are distributed among the heavy-duty regulatory classes (regClassIDs 41, 42, 46 and 47) and between fuels based on IHS data.
+The IHS data categorized single-unit trucks into refuse trucks (based on ownership), motor homes and "other single-unit trucks."
+Lacking a way to differentiate these trucks into short-haul and long-haul so we used the fuel type and regulatory class distributions for "other single-unit trucks" identically for both short-haul and long-haul single-unit trucks.
 As with the other heavy-duty vehicles, MOVES3 can only model CNG single-unit trucks in regulatory class 47.
-MOVES cannot model electric or E-85 single-unit trucks.
+MOVES cannot model E-85 single-unit trucks.